 Make Sure Microchip Info is Updated

 If you move or change your phone number, be sure you update the information on file with the microchip company.
-Your pet can’t tell whoever is scanning that the information is wrong, and if you’re unreachable, the microchip is essentially useless.
+Your pet can’t tell whoever is scanning the information that it is wrong, and if you’re unreachable, the microchip is essentially useless.
 It’s a good idea to ask your vet to scan it once a year to be sure the information is up to date.

 Any Pet Can Get Lost